 When it gets a redirect, the robot indexes only the redirect target.
 So you should only use a redirect if you don't need the site on the old domain to participate in search.

 If possible, configure a redirect for each page on the old site to the corresponding page on the new site.
-If the content or structure of the mirrored sites differs, configure redirects according to the redirect rules.

 We don't recommend redirecting users from every page on the old site to the main page on the new one.
 This way of organizing redirects won't interfere with grouping mirrors, but it's inconvenient for users and slows down how the Yandex robot indexes the new site.